samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 - Right click the template -> Clone

-### 5. Start the new VM & allow enough time for cloud-init to complete (may take 5-10 minutes depending on your internet speed as it downloads packages and updates the system)
+### 5. Start the new VM & allow enough time for cloud-init to complete (may take 5-10 minutes depending on your internet speed as it downloads packages and updates the system.
+You can kind of monitor progress by looking at the VM console output in Proxmox GUI.
+But I noticed sometimes that doesnt' refresh properly so best to just wait a bit).

 ### 6. Access your new VM